Cormac McCarthy, Pulitzer Prize winner behind ‘No Country for Old Men,’ dies

 McCarthy’s first novel, “The Orchard Keeper,” was published in 1965.

-Three of his titles, “All the Pretty Horses,” “No Country for Old Men,” and “The Road” were adapted for film.
+Four of his titles, “All the Pretty Horses,” “No Country for Old Men,” “Child of God,” and “The Road” were adapted for film.
+McCarthy’s screenplay “The Counselor” was also adapted, and his play “The Sunset Limited” became an HBO telefilm, The Hollywood Reporter notes.

+In addition to his Pulitzer Prize, McCarthy received the National Book Award, the National Book Critics Circle Award, and the PEN/Saul Bellow Award for lifetime achievement in American fiction.

+His most recent works include “The Passenger” and “Stella Maris,” both of which were published late last year.